+If you don't have the budget to book a truly all-inclusive luxury sailing, consider combining promotional perks from the various cruise lines with extra-fee packages to build your own all-inclusive cruise.
 If you like the idea of knowing your total cruise bill (as much as possible) up front, here are our tips for how to build all-inclusive cruises.

-For example, Celebrity generally offers your choice of one or two of the following amenities for outside cabins and higher: free drinks for two people, unlimited Internet for two people, prepaid gratuities for two people or $300 in onboard spending money.
+For example, Celebrity generally offers your choice of one or two of the following amenities for the first two passengers in outside cabins and higher: free drinks package, unlimited internet, prepaid gratuities or $300 in onboard spending money.
 Book a suite and you'll get all four perks.

 Take advantage of these promotions to get more amenities included in your fare, gratis.
 It's the first step to making your cruise more all-inclusive.

 Dining and Drinks Packages

 If you hate deciding whether or not to pay $10 for that tempting pina colada or $30 for a date night meal in a more intimate specialty restaurant, consider purchasing a dining or drinks package.
 Unless you score one of these free of charge (see the previous tip), you will have to shell out either before or on the first day of your cruise.
 But once that's done, you won't need to pay again.